-Kerala mass murder: brutal killings, evidence of drug use by accused, says police
+Kerala mass murder: Brutal killings, evidence of drug use by accused, says police

 However, some news reports claim that financial crisis in the family was the motive behind the killings and that Afan allegedly used a hammer to carry out the murders.

 The incident came to light when Afan appeared at the Venjaramoodu police station on Monday evening and confessed to carrying out the murders.
-PTI HMP HMP ADB
+PTI HMP HMP ROH